Iterative Sequential Action Control for Stable, Model-Based Control of Nonlinear Systems: ACKNOWLEDGMENT

 \subsection{Iterative update of $u_i^*(t)$}

 Figure~\ref{fig:sac_vs_isac}a illustrates how the iSAC method stores actions calculated at previous time steps and modifies $u_i^*(t)$ by introducing a new action at every time step.
 On the contrary, SAC only keeps a single action in $u_i^*(t)$, regardless of whether that action lies in the current application window \mbox{$[t_i, t_i+t_s]$} or not.
-In light of this, the following definition is necessary to distinguish between the nominal control (zero or constant in this paper) from Def.~\ref{nom_def}, and the default control that iSAC uses to calculate actions.
+In light of this, the following definition is necessary to distinguish between the nominal control (zero or constant in this paper) from the open-loop problem $\mathcal{P}$ in SAC, and the default control that iSAC uses to calculate actions.

 \begin{Definition} Default control \mbox{$u_i^{\text{\emph{def}}}: [t_i, t_i+T] \rightarrow \mathcal{U}$}, is piecewise continuous in $t$ and is defined as

 \end{Definition} with \mbox{$u_0^{def}(\cdot) \equiv u_0^{\text{\emph{nom}}}(\cdot)$}.
 In expression \eqref{default_control}, $u_{i-1}^*: [t_{i-1},t_{i-1}+T] \rightarrow \mathcal{U}$ is the output of $\mathcal{P}(t_{i-1}, x_{i-1})$ from the previous time step $i-1$, and $t_s=t_i-t_{i-1}$ is the sampling period.